Sport Management, '13

 “When I graduated with my bachelor’s degree, President Wolk knew that I had signed on to be at Castleton for another two years while I worked for the athletic department and earned my master’s,” Benoit said.
 “When I met him in the middle of the stage, he hugged me and said, ‘I'm so happy to hear that you're staying with us for another two years.’
 How many colleges have a President that knows the students that well, let alone a President who would wrap you in a hug and say that?
 Not very many, if any at all.”

 Currently the assistant athletic director of Goldey-Beacom College in Delaware, the 2013 graduate attended Castleton for the opportunity to continue his football career, the small class sizes, the scenic campus, and its distance from his home in New Hampshire.

 “It's everything I could have asked for; it's the total package,” he said.
 “Some schools have great campuses and student life, some have great professors and academics, some have prolific sports teams … Castleton has it all.”

-Benoit remains in contact with his academic advisor Marybeth Lennox, whom he worked closely with as her teacher’s assistant his senior year and while pursuing his master’s degree in Education as a graduate student at Castleton University.
+Benoit remains in contact with his academic advisor Marybeth Lennox, whom he worked closely with as her teacher’s assistant during his senior year and while pursuing his master’s degree in Education as a graduate student at Castleton University.

-His advice to current students is to take advantage of as many extracurricular activities as possible and to not be afraid to engage with professors.
+His advice to current students is to take advantage of as many extracurricular activities as possible and not to be afraid to engage with professors.